 EJBCA supports the curves that BouncyCastle supports, including named curves from Nist, SEC and X9.62.
-New curves may be supported without this list being updated, give it a try!
-See Bouncycastle wiki for more information about ECDSA curves, refer to the Bouncycastle wiki.
+New curves may be supported without this list being updated, give it a try.
+For more information about ECDSA curves, refer to the Bouncycastle wiki.

 X9.62 provides 3 alternatives for the parameters that can be found in an EC public key.
 One of these is named implicitlyCA and indicates that the parameters are defined else where, implicit in the name of the certification authority (CA) that issued the key.
 In this situation the actual parameters appear in the ASN.1 encoding of the key as a DER encoded NULL.
 As the definition says, when the key is used, the parameters will have to come from elsewhere.
 In EJBCA the parameters are configured in conf/cesecore.properties.

 When creating a new CA using the implicitlyCA facility, you first configure your curve parameters in conf/cesecore.properties and issue commands: